killerwhalee/killerwhalee/README.md

 ## Main Developing Language
 Mainly using Python for quick developing.
 Python can do anything.

-C for sub-language for effective developing.
-C is fast.
+Using C for sub-language because of effective developing.
+Yes, C is lot faster than Python.

 Other language I can treat: [Java, Scala, Assembly Language]